LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 UserId | Provider | SubscriptionId|startTime|endTime | price
 ---- | ---- | ---- | ---- | ---- | ----
 A|Netflick|001|07/07/2020 13.00 |07/07/2020 14.00 | 50 HC

+## Economic returns
+The use of the network will require the payment of a monthly fee for all the users.
+Moreover, each user can buy extra coins to rent subscriptions using real money.
+Therefore, to prevent an excess of coin in the network, which would prevent the user from buying new ones, at each transaction is applied a tax.

+All the money collected by the previous means will be distributed to all the organization that partecipate to the network.
+The split could be equal for each company or could be based on the contribution of the service provider in the network (how many subscription are rented)

 ## Improvements
 - enable cross device auth (crypted key on sp solution)